Reviews You Can Rely On

 Our Verdict

 The ULA Circuit holds its own against the top traditional packs even as an ultralight-inspired bag.
 Its simple design remains comfortable even when carrying heavier loads, and the basic frame supports the pack's weight effortlessly.
 The large, thoughtful pockets allow you to keep a tremendous amount of gear accessible during the day.
-We don't love that the whole pack rests directly against your back, causing more sweat, but most testers found that the carrying comfort outweighed the limited ventilation.
+We don't love that the whole pack rests directly against your back, contributing more sweat on hot days, but most testers found that the carrying comfort of this lightweight pack outweighed the limited ventilation.
 If you want only one pack to be able to lug your rope and rack out on backcountry ascents while also remaining light enough for a thru-hike on the CDT, the Circuit is a great pick.
+See how it stacks up against other lightweight products in our women's backpacking backpack review or our ultralight backpack review.

 REASONS TO BUY